jeffreykegler/hoonlint/misc/whitespace.md

 ## Hoon expressions

-A tall **rune-ish expression** is a tall hoon expression whose "keyword" is a rune-ish.
+A tall **rune-ish expression** is a tall Hoon expression whose "keyword" is a rune-ish.
 A **rune-ish** is one of the following: